syd-geek/coc/content/posts/understanding-asymmetry.md

 There may be an upside to this, but that too depends on external validation.

-A better tool is to cultivate Positive Asymmetry.
+A better way is to cultivate Positive Asymmetry.
 Shane describes it as

 > Positive asymmetry happens when you have a lot of upside and little downside